 Aurora PostgreSQL CDC Setup Guide

 Aurora PostgreSQL supports CDC through PostgreSQL logical decoding.
-In an Aurora cluster, CDC is enabled by turning on logical replication and using the output plugin wal2json to stream changes.
+In an Aurora cluster, CDC is enabled by turning on logical replication and using the native pgoutput plugin with a PostgreSQL publication to stream changes.

 Prerequisites: